africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Do ordinary things to do something special.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/do-ordinary-things-to-do-something-special/","title":"Do ordinary things to do something special","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Do ordinary things to do something special/","title":"Do ordinary things to do something special","noteIcon":""}
 ---